 Maybe it sounds nit-picky, but reporters make this mistake all the time.
 When a headline says “Oculus ordered to pay $500 million in ZeniMax lawsuit,” it is simply inaccurate.
 The jury doesn’t order anyone to pay anything.
 The jury just fills in a blank in response to a question.
 The judge decides whether to order the defendant to pay.

 It’s possible that the judge in the Oculus case will simply render judgment ordering each defendant to pay the amount of damages the jury found that defendant caused, but I don’t expect it will be that simple.
+(Narrator: it would not be that simple.)
 You can look at the complicated charge and the number of high-priced lawyers on the case and know there is going to be a battle over the judgment.

 Expect the defendants to argue that there was insufficient evidence to support the jury’s answers on both liability and damages.
 I also wonder if there is an election of remedies issue.
 When the jury awards damages on several causes of action that arise from the same facts, the judge doesn’t necessarily add up all the dollar amounts and award the total to the plaintiff.